muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

+Business Insider: "Delivery wars: Over 100 Amazon delivery companies are banding together to form a new kind of challenger to UPS and FedEx"

+---

 LA Times: "[California] The Dixie fire, now the second-largest blaze in state history, has burned more than 463,000 acres and destroyed more than 400 buildings.
 It has been 26 days since the Dixie fire